Trip Tips: On the trail of Solidarnosc in Gdansk

 Dairy treats

-For dinner, choose one of the city-center milk bars (bar mleczny), like Turystyczny (Szeroka Street 8/10) or Neptun (Dluga Street 33/34).
-Popularized in post-war Poland in response to meat shortages, they are still famous for simple, tasty food, a pleasant atmosphere and reasonable prices thanks to public subsidies.
+For dinner, choose one of the city-centre milk bars (bar mleczny), like Turystyczny (Szeroka Street 8/10) or Neptun (Dluga Street 33/34).
+Popularised in post-war Poland in response to meat shortages, they are still famous for simple, tasty food, a pleasant atmosphere and reasonable prices thanks to public subsidies.